OkayAlright/MinNo/extras/making_MinNo.md

 allow cyclical imports and therefore makes it impossible to seperate trampolining functions such as certain handlers and the handler directory.

-# What is Left to Be Done:
+## What is Left to Be Done:
-#### Targeting Closer to the Chip
+### Targeting Closer to the Chip
 Currently MinNo targets the Arduino programming language.
-A next step would be to target GCC compitable C and AVR assembly directly.
+A next step would be to target GCC (or LLVM) compitable C and AVR assembly directly.

 This would be more verbose code for sure, but the speed increases and system controllability would be greatly increased.
 A major benefit